 - Once out of the steamer toss the broccoli directly into the ice water bath and let cool completely.

-- Once cool, drain and spread out on a clean kitchen towel to dry while you make the rest of the salad.
+- When the broccoli is completely cool, drain and spread out on a clean kitchen towel to dry while you make the rest of the salad.

 Once the broccoli is steamed this salad is easy to whip together.